datacarpentry/rr-intro/_episodes/02-introduction.md

 #### A better solution
 - With RStudio you can combine your programming and your documentation.
-- RStudio gives you a single environment to combine your documentation and your analysis - It runs on top of R - Gives you a bunch of really cool features that we'll explore throughout the workshop.
+- RStudio gives you a single environment to combine your documentation and your analysis - It runs on top of `R` - Gives you a bunch of really cool features that we'll explore throughout the workshop.

 ## R Packages

 Packages are the fundamental units of reproducible R code.
-They include reusable R functions, the documentation that describes how to use them, and (often) sample data.
+They include reusable `R` functions, the documentation that describes how to use them, and (often) sample data.
 (From: http://r-pkgs.had.co.nz)

-- We will use the ggplot2 package for plots and dplyr for data wrangling in this session.
+- We will use the `ggplot2` package for plots and `dplyr` for data wrangling in this session.
+Both packages come as part of the `tidyverse` suite of packages.

 - If you have not yet done so, install this package by running the following in the Console: